urvashithakre/seminar-blog/_pages/about.md

 Another striking feature of ProtGPT2 is its ability to retain functional relevance.
 To evaluate this, researchers used FoldSeek to superimpose two ProtGPT2-generated sequences with their closest structural homologs from the PDB (Protein Data Bank).
 Their goal was to check if key ligand-binding residues were preserved — a critical feature for biological function.

 ![](<images/Binding_Site.jpg>)
-<div style="text-align: center;">Figure 9.
-Predicted ProtGPT2 structures (left) aligned with natural proteins (right).
+<div style="text-align: center;"><b>Figure 9.</b> Predicted ProtGPT2 structures (left) aligned with natural proteins (right).
 Ligand-binding residues are shown in stick representation.
 Matching residues highlight functional conservation.</div>

 **Observation**
 - Sequence 357 matched a blue-light sensor (1X0P_A), preserving 3 binding residues exactly and 2 with chemically similar substitutions.